Lindblad Tomography of a Superconducting Quantum Processor: Extracting the Lindbladian

 with angular frequencies in units of $2\pi\times \text{MHz}$, relative to the lab-frame of the driving pulses used for single-qubit rotations.
 Were these pulses chosen resonant with the qubit frequencies, we would expect the diagonal elements of the Hamiltonian to be zero, except for the $\ket{11}$-state, where the always-on $ZZ$-coupling shifts the energy.

-From the Hamiltonian extracted in Eq.~\ref{eq:Hextraction}, we see that there is a frequency detuning of $\Delta\omega_A/2\pi = 0.25/2\pi\,\,\text{MHz} = 40\text{kHz}$ for qubit A and $\Delta\omega_B/2\pi = 1.03/2\pi\,\,\text{MHz} = 164\text{kHz}$ for qubit B, which give rise to the oscillations seen in Fig.~\ref{fig:1QB_full_LT}a (qubit A) and Fig.~\ref{fig:figure4}b bottom left figure (qubit B).
-The effect of the $ZZ$-coupling is evident when qubit B is excited close to its $\ket{1}$-state (Fig.~\ref{fig:1QB_full_LT}b), and we consequently observe an increase in the frequency offset for qubit A. From the extracted Hamiltonian, we can estimate the frequency shift from the $ZZ$-coupling to be $\omega_{zz}/2\pi=(1.33-(-0.25-1.03))/2\pi \,\,\text{MHz} = 416 \text{kHz}$, which is consistent with independent estimation from device parameters~\cite{supplement}.
+From the Hamiltonian extracted in Eq.~\eqref{eq:Hextraction}, we see that there is a frequency detuning of $\Delta\omega_A/2\pi = 0.258/2\pi\,\,\text{MHz} = 41.1\text{kHz}$ for qubit A and $\Delta\omega_B/2\pi = 1.04/2\pi\,\,\text{MHz} = 165\text{kHz}$ for qubit B, which give rise to the oscillations seen in Fig.~\ref{fig:1QB_full_LT}a (qubit A) and Fig.~\ref{fig:figure4}b bottom left figure (qubit B).
+The effect of the $ZZ$-coupling is evident when qubit B is excited close to its $\ket{1}$-state (Fig.~\ref{fig:1QB_full_LT}b), and we consequently observe an increase in the frequency offset for qubit A. From the extracted Hamiltonian, we can estimate the frequency shift from the $ZZ$-coupling to be $\omega_{zz}/2\pi=(1.32-(-0.26-1.04))/2\pi \,\,\text{MHz} = 416 \text{kHz}$, which is consistent with independent estimation from device parameters (see Appendix~\ref{appendix:SPAM_lindblad_estimation}).

-Having estimated the unitary part of the Idling Channel, we turn to the extracted two-qubit jump operators and decay rates corresponding to information loss during the channel.
-The full expressions of the extracted jump-operators and decay rates are shown in the supplementary material.
-Motivated by our understanding of the dominant error mechanisms for superconducting qubits, we can compare our extracted operators to single-qubit amplitude damping and dephasing noise (i.e. $T_1$ and $T_2$ processes respectively), which correspond to jump operators of the form
+Having estimated the unitary part of the idling channel, we turn to the extracted two-qubit jump operators and decay rates corresponding to information loss during the channel, and the full expressions of the extracted jump-operators and decay rates are shown in Appendix~\ref{appendix:SPAM_lindblad_estimation}.
+Motivated by our understanding of the dominant error mechanisms for superconducting qubits, we can compare our extracted operators to single-qubit amplitude damping (at finite temperature) and dephasing noise (i.e. $T_1$ and $T_2$ processes respectively), which correspond to jump operators of the form